cpcwood/gitlab-kubernetes-with-ci/README.md

 ### Create GitLab Runner

+#### Add Registration Token

 Get a runner registration token from the GitLab Runners admin page: [https://gitlab.gitlab.example/admin/runners](https://gitlab.gitlab.example/admin/runners) by clicking the register runner button.

 Add the token to the `TF_VAR_gitlab_runner_registration_token` variable in your `.env`.

+#### Add Container Registry Credentials to .env

+Create an access token to your container registry

+Add your container registry username and token to the `.env` file in `TF_VAR_container_registry_user` and `TF_VAR_container_registry_token` respectively, these will be added to the GitLab Runner environment.

+Notes:
+- The runner config is configured to use DockerHub in the docker auth, if you use something else (AWS ECR) please edit the auth config `DOCKER_AUTH` in [terraform/infrastructure/templates/gitlab-runner-values.yaml.tpl](./terraform/infrastructure/templates/gitlab-runner-values.yaml.tpl).

+#### Deploy Runner

 Re-deploy the application using `./scripts/apply_infrastructure`.